From exploring Plovdiv Old Town to visiting Ancient Roman ruins and history museums, these are the best things to do in Plovdiv, Bulgaria.

-If you only have one day, don’t miss the Old Town, Roman Stadium and Amphitheater, the Kapana Art District, and the Regional Ethnographic Museum.
+Don’t miss the Old Town, Roman Stadium and Amphitheater, the Kapana Art District, and the Regional Ethnographic Museum if you only have one day.
 I’d focus on those places—the top attractions in Plovdiv.
 Let’s now dive in and take a look at the best Plovdiv activities in more detail.

-Situated on three different hills—Nebet Tepe, Taksim Tepe, and Dzhambaz Tepe—the Old Town of Plovdiv is where you’ll find most of the historic ruins and architecture, as well as several superb museums.
-It’s home to an extraordinary collection of ancient buildings, traditional houses, and cobblestones, a combination of structures from Antiquity, the Middle Ages, and Bulgarian Revival.
+Situated on three different hills—Nebet Tepe, Taksim Tepe, and Dzhambaz Tepe—the Old Town of Plovdiv is where you’ll find most historic ruins and architecture well as several superb museums.
+It’s home to an extraordinary collection of ancient buildings, traditional houses, and cobblestones, combining Antiquity, the Middle Ages, and Bulgarian Revival structures.

 This is the beating heart of Plovdiv tourism, one of the most visited places in Bulgaria and home to many other attractions listed below.
 Start your visit here.
-Moreover, if you only have limited time in Plovdiv, this is the very area you should focus on.
-From restaurants and cafés to various museums and the top Plovdiv attractions, most of the action takes place in the Old Town.
+Moreover, if you only have limited time in Plovdiv, this is the same area you should focus on.
+From restaurants and cafés to various museums and the top Plovdiv attractions, most action occurs in the Old Town.

-During the Ottoman rule, Plovdiv’s wealthy merchants’ built houses over the fortified walls on both sides of the Hisar Kapia Gate.
+During Ottoman rule, Plovdiv’s wealthy merchants built houses over the fortified walls on both sides of the Hisar Kapia Gate.
 Nowadays, the ground floors of these houses still have the original medieval walls.

 One of the first Plovdiv Hills to be inhabited by people, Nebet Tepe is home to settlements dating back to 4,000 BC.
-First the home of the Thracians, the village grew in size under Philip II of Macedon and Ancient Rome.
+First, the home of the Thracians.
+In the Thracian times the village grew in size under Philip II of Macedon and Ancient Rome.

 Eventually, it became the citadel of the Old Town.
 Now a beautiful hill filled with ruins, it’s one of the best places to visit in Plovdiv for an insight into the history of ancient Philippopolis.

 An expansive archaeological complex lies atop Nebet Tepe, including the ruins of fortified walls and towers.
-It’s a monument of national importance in Bulgaria, as well as one of the most popular sights in Plovdiv.
+It’s a monument of national importance in Bulgaria and one of the most popular sights in Plovdiv.

 One of only three discovered entrances to the ancient city of Philippopolis; the Eastern Gate was on the main road from the city to Byzantium (later Constantinople and modern-day Istanbul).